 Why You Should Write a Thank You Note

 It is easier and quicker to send a text message, an email, or a voice message to say “thank you.”
-However, if the purpose of the thank you message is to convey your deepest, most sincere gratitude, taking the time to carefully write a message by your own hand, and not your secretaries hand, will mean more to the recipient than an instant media message.
+However, if the purpose of the thank-you message is to convey your deepest, most sincere gratitude, taking the time to carefully write a message by your own hand, and not your secretary's hand, will mean more to the recipient than an instant media message.

 What Is a Thank You Note?

-A note is a short informal letter or brief written message.
-We are not talking about currency or bird noises here.
-If you want to write about what you did last summer, or about how many litter boxes you have, write a letter instead.
+The key word is brief.
+We are not talking about the changes in currency prices or the bird call of a painted bunting here.
+If you want to write about your summer activities or about how many litter boxes you have, write a handwritten letter instead.

-Joe Bunting wrote a great article about writing letters, which you can read here: What Letter Writing Can Teach Us, but a thank you note is not a full letter.
+Joe Bunting wrote an article about writing letters, which you can read here: What Letter Writing Can Teach Us.
+But a thank-you note is not a full letter.